 5. Bill and Ted

 Sixty-nine, dudes!
 Few metalheads in pop culture are as lovable as Bill S. Preston, Esq., and Ted “Theodore” Logan, the time-traveling rocker teens from 1989’s Bill & Ted’s Excellent Adventure.
-And while they’ll someday become the trenchcoat-wearing, world-saving band Wyld Stallyns, we’ll always remember them as the good ol’ time-traveling high school failures we know so well.
+And while their long-awaited third instalment Face The Music was released earlier this year, we’ll always remember them as the good ol’ time-traveling high school failures we know so well.
 Plus, how great is that Iron Maiden reference?

 Do they count as being “metalheads” if they’re the biggest band in the universe?
 Globe-spanning cultural force Dethklok are about as brutal as it gets, becoming the world’s eighth-largest economic force on the power of death metal alone.
 The fact that they’re also a bunch of depressed, out-of-shape humps only adds to the unholy blackness surrounding them.
 Behemoth can call us when they summon a Finnish lake troll.

 Whether they’re headbanging to Bohemian Rhapsody or bowing before Alice Cooper, Wayne Campbell and Garth Algar are easily the most metal dudes to come out of Aurora, Illinois.
 Though not very dark or extreme, these affable public-access TV stars epitomize the hard rock archetype for most of the mainstream world.
 And you know you’re jealous of Garth’s partially tie-dyed Mötley Crüe shirt.